phantomcyber/splunk-soar-sdk/docs/getting_started.md

 Apps (aka Connectors) in Splunk SOAR are extensions that enrich the platform functionality.
 Each app provides a new set of actions that can used for the security investigation (also automated one, when used in playbooks).
-Usually, a single app adds actions for one specific tool or 3rd party service (eg. whois lookup or geolocation).
+Usually, a single app adds actions for one specific tool or 3rd party service (e.g. whois lookup or geolocation).

 When building your app, you will focus on implementing the actions like sending data to the external service or